 Generally, full cream milk is used in payasams.
 This is to get the desired creaminess without excess cream addition.
 If you like the taste of evaporated milk, you can use that along with milk.
 Evaporated milk alone will not be able to cook the rice rava in this payasam hence you need the milk.
 If making in a saucepan you can use 1 cup of milk and 1 can of evaporated milk to get the desired flavour.
 If using condensed milk, cook the rice rava in milk and use the condensed milk to add sweetness and thickness to the payasam.
 To adjust the sugar in the sweetened condensed milk, use 1/4 cup sugar and the rest as condensed milk.
 Of late.
 I find myself avoiding this totally and just liking the lighter taste of the milk.

-To make it vegan I would advise using the second thinner extract of fresh coconut milk to cook the rice and then add the first extract towards the end.
+To make it vegan I would advise using the second thinner extract of fresh coconut milk to cook the rice and then adding the first extract towards the end.
 This prevents the splitting of coconut milk.

-Should I add Nuts and dry fruits?
+Should I add Nuts and dry fruits to this payasam?

 It is totally up to you to use nuts like cashews, almonds or pistachios in this dessert.
 Raisins, chopped dates, dry figs etc also taste great in this recipe.
 Add them towards the end.
-You can also roast them in ghee before adding to give an excellent flavour.
+You can also roast them in ghee before adding them to give an excellent flavour.
 I have used roasted almonds slightly crushed in this payasam.